sysbio-vo/bnfinder/README.md

 python setup.py install

-You can also run it without installing:
+During the installation it will automaticaly setup fpconst and scipy python packages if needed.
+Also you can run it without installing:

 python bnf --help